-“I need to go, Lawrence.”
-She says to him, turning to give him a brief kiss on the cheek.
+“I need to go Lawrence.”
+Stacy says turning to give him a brief kiss on the cheek.

 “I know.
 You said that ten minutes ago.”

 They are lying on his bed.
-On the red duvet with the Juventus print, his favourite team.
-He runs his hand softly on her left thigh, well exposed in a white polka dress.
+On the red duvet with the Juventus football print.
+He runs his hand softly on her left thigh that’s well exposed in a white polka dress.

 “You know I love you, right?”
 She asks him, breaking the silence.
 A common silence they often share when they are together.
-You might confuse it with a peaceful one, but deep inside existed raging waves of emotions.
-Especially his.
+You might confuse it for a peaceful one, but deep down there is a raging wave of emotions.

 “Babe, you know I don’t do this intentionally.”
 She turns and sits on his lap as he lies down.
-He moves his hands from behind his back and grips her thighs.
+He moves his hands from behind his back and grips her waist.

 They stare at each other for a second.
 He smiles.
-Her eyes always make him soft even when he is mad at her.
+Her eyes always make him soft even when he is mad as hell.

 “I will make it up to you after the picnic, sawa?”
 She rubs her soft hands on his bare chest.

 “Babe, let’s get over that okay?
 I told you, I was called back to work.
-After the shitty job, I didn’t fancy a picnic, okay?”
+After the shitty job, I didn’t fancy a picnic!”
 A frown starts forming on her cute flawless face.

-He notices and stops it mid-way, “Ooookay.
-Can I get a kiss then?
-Before you go?”
+He notices and stops it mid-way, “Sawa, can I get a kiss before you go?”

 “Yes my Lord, haha.”
-She leans in and they kiss passionately, but she is in a hurry.
-She springs up and sits on the side of the bed.
+She leans in and they kiss passionately.
+Then she hurriedly springs up and sits on the side of the bed.

-He sits up too.
-Grabs a t-shirt lying on the bed and puts it on.
+He sits up, grabs a t-shirt lying on the bed and puts it on.
 “Can we get lunch before you go?”
-He says with a teasing tone.
+Now he’s teasing her.

 “Very funny, ha-ha-ha,” she fakes a laugh.
 “No way.”

-Outside the apartment court, he hugs her before she enters the Uber cab.
-Then waves back at her as the cab drives off.
-He takes a few minutes longer in the warm sunlight before walking away, thinking; I wish Stacy stayed longer today.
+Outside the apartment he hugs her before she enters the Uber cab.
+Then waves back as the cab drives off.
+He takes a few minutes longer in the sun before walking away, I wish Stacy stayed longer today.